A MUCH COOLER AUTUMN WEEKEND

 Your First Alert Weather Forecast:

-Frost formed early this morning across portions of eastern Wisconsin.
-Temperatures will be rising out of the 30s and into the 40s today.
-But it won’t get much warmer than that.
-A lighter northwest breeze off of Lake Superior, combined with colder air aloft in our atmosphere, will cause skies to turn mostly cloudy.
-As we lose the morning sunshine, temperatures will level off into the afternoon.
-Our temperatures will be about 5 to 10 degrees cooler than average for late October.
+A light northwest breeze off of Lake Superior, combined with colder air aloft in our atmosphere, will keep skies mostly cloudy this afternoon.
+Highs today will be limited to the upper 40s due to the amount of cloud cover we will see, and also our winds blowing in from cooler air.
+Our temperatures will actually be about 5 to 10 degrees cooler than average for late October.

 A few lake-effect sprinkles or light showers are possible across the Northwoods today.
 There’s also a SMALL chance of a shower along the Lake Michigan shoreline tonight.
 Otherwise, despite plenty of clouds, the forecast is looking mainly dry.